Three ways to cover a graph: Results

-We define the cover $\varphi$ along a construction sequence of $G$ that is inherited from a simple $k$-tree $\tilde{G} \supseteq G$.
-At every step let $H$ be the subgraph of $G$ that is already constructed (and hence already covered by $\varphi$).
-We maintain the following invariants on $\varphi$, which allow us to stack a new vertex onto every $k$-clique $C$ onto which no vertex has been stacked so far.
-We call such a clique \emph{stackable}.
+We define the cover $\varphi$ along a construction sequence of $H$ that is inherited from a simple $s$-tree $\tilde{H} \supseteq H$.
+At every step let $H'$ be the subgraph of $H$ that is already constructed and hence already covered by $\varphi$, and let $\tilde{H}'$ be the corresponding subgraph of $\tilde{H}$.
+We call an $s$-clique $C$ of $\tilde{H}'$ \emph{stackable} if no vertex has been stacked to $C$ so far.
+We maintain the following invariants on $\varphi$, which allow us to stack a new vertex onto every stackable $C$.